RoshanNindrai/RBImagePickerController/README.md

       RBSingleImageSelectionType //for selecting single image from the photo library RBMultipleImageSelectionType // for selecting multiple images from photo library

+ Once the images are selected from the photo library by the user, the selected images are obtained from the delegate method

+      -(void)imagePickerController:(RBImagePickerController *)imagePicker didFinishPickingImages:(NSArray *)images

+  The image picker is automatically dismissed once the user os done with selection.
+If the user wants to cancel without selecting any images The following methods can be used to dismiss the imagePickerController.

+      -(void)imagePickerControllerDidCancel:(RBImagePickerController *)imagePicker

 Screenshots
 =======================